 Our culture glorifies frailty.
 Psychiatrist Steven Wolin suggests that there’s an entire industry that turns people into victims by having them dwell on the traumas in their life rather than grow stronger from them.

 Resilience is not the ability to escape unscathed.
-Resilient people have scars of warfare.
+Resilient people have scars from warfare.
 They struggle like everyone else.

 Neuroscience research shows there’s only one real way to deal with fear: you need to face it, head-on.
 As an FBI agent, I was taught to think: “I’m scared, but I can learn from this.
 It will make me stronger.”